 This tire is also known to be utilized as an original vehicle part of many renowned automobile companies.
-Its symmetrical tread with irregular patterns ensures all year round reliable traction.
+Its symmetrical tread with irregular patterns ensures all year-round reliable traction.

 The deep encircling grooves make certain of lower risk of hydroplaning.
 Thus, it can handle wet surfaces by dispersing the water from underneath.
 Besides, the multi-wave sipes help attain a peaceful noiseless ride on the roads.

-Furthermore, there are a couple of steel belts that add prolonged life.
+Furthermore, there are a couple of steel belts that add to prolonged life.
 Even though Toyo Open Country All-Season does not come cheap, it sure offers the best performance rather smoothly.